Analysis | Biden and the waning of the ‘neoliberal’ era

 “Radical reforms — reversing the prevailing policy direction of the last four decades — will need to be put on the table,” noted a Financial Times editorial last year, which in and of itself was quite a statement given how much the well-heeled readership base of the publication likely benefited from that previous policy direction.
 “Governments will have to accept a more active role in the economy.
 They must see public services as investments rather than liabilities, and look for ways to make labour markets less insecure.”

 To help offset the deep cost of his infrastructure and jobs plans, Biden has proposed significant tax hikes on corporations and the wealthy.
-Though this will face political resistance from corporate lobbyists, it’s an easier pitch now than it would been when Biden became vice president.
+Though this will face political resistance from corporate lobbyists, it’s an easier pitch now than it would have been when Biden became vice president.
 The pandemic has illustrated the need for even the most laissez-faire of governments to bolster the social safety net and abandon older fears over deficits and ingrained biases toward austerity.

 “Simply put, America’s economy over the past four decades has been far crueler and more unequal than either superrich capitalists or affluent suburbanites need it to be,” wrote New York magazine’s Eric Levitz.
 “In truth, even a Western European-style welfare state (and the associated tax rates) is not contrary to the enlightened material interests of the upper middle class; only the ultra-wealthy can be confident that they will never have need for social insurance.”